COVID-19: Information for Residents

 We have compiled these resources to assist Moorpark residents through the COVID-19 pandemic.
 If you or a loved one require any type assistance not listed here, please call 2-1-1.
 You may also be interested in our Stay Home Orders/Mask Guidance web page.

-The test is a self-administered nasal swab, and results will be available by phone within four days.
+The PCR test is a self-administered nasal swab, and results are sent via E-mail or text message.
 The test determines if you currently have COVID-19; it is not an antibody test that determines if you have previously had COVID-19.

 The Moorpark testing site is at: